CHAPTER 21: Second Coming

-Her eyes met his.
-Did she know about his drinking problem?
+Their eyes met.
+Did she know about his drinking problem, he wondered?

-“He stood with his family, his wife a petite blonde, not smiling, low-cut dress and straps off her shoulders.
+“He stood with his family, his wife classic petite blonde, not smiling, low-cut dress and straps off her round white shoulders.
 Their three children surrounded them with earnest faces, also formally dressed.

 “Hmmm,” Kochanski muttered.

 A Saburian minister had once told him: “when the poor see how the rich live, it creates political instability.
-We build high walls around our homes.”
+So in our country, we build high walls around our homes.”

 Callie continued, “So I hurried to Jim’s office but was late anyway.
 The subway was delayed and honestly, Michael, I didn’t care.
 That’s one reason I don’t want a ‘real job’ like people tell me to.

-“What kind of job would I get with my GED?
-Customer service requires too much groveling.
+“What kind of job would I get with my GED that doesn’t require groveling?
 Retail work means I need to be on time.
 Hours at a computer screen or on the phone with crabby customers would be drudgery.”

 “The waitress asked them if they wanted anything.

-He shook his head, still examining Callie’s face, her white winter hat still on.
+He shook his head, now examining Callie’s face, her white winter hat still on.
 If beauty had a face, this was it.

 “I was only in town for a sausage supper at a church with my cousin, on my way north to Chicago.
-There I was standing on a porch next to a truck stop, drinking hot coffee, inhaling the fresh air after the rain that had splattered over the old green plastic chairs and tables.”
+There I was standing on a porch next to a truck stop, drinking hot coffee, standing and inhaling the fresh air after the rain had splattered the old green plastic chairs and tables.”

 “It’s the only thing I’m good at.